nappa85/music_sync/README.md

 ```

 `rate_limit` parameter can be used to override the default rate limit of 1 request per second.
 Keep in mind that sending more than 1 request per second could end up with your IP being banned from MusicBrainz servers, to know more about rate limit read [the docs](https://musicbrainz.org/doc/MusicBrainz_API/Rate_Limiting).

+## how it works

+This application relies on MusicBrainz APIs.
+First of all, it scans your root folder using folder names as artist names, and makes a single MusicBrainz search query for all artists to retrieve artist ids, then scans every artist subfolder, making a single MusicBrainz query for all existing artist albums, to translate found names into correct names.
+After that, it queries MusicBrainz again for artist's full album list, excludes from that list albums found on previous query, and prints the missing albums list.